Father/Daughter Records

 Father/Daughter Records is an independent record label based in San Francisco, California.
 It is owned and operated by Jessi Frick, a former marketing and publicity executive at Fiddler Records, and her father Ken Hector, and was formed in 2010.
 It was initially known for releasing early records by Mutual Benefit, Pure Bathing Culture, Levek and Oregon Bike Trails (now known as Cayucas).

 The label has released songs by artists such as Shamir, Diet Cig, Remember Sports, Vagabon, Anjimile, Annie Blackman, and Partner.
 In 2018, Father/Daughter released its first book, Little Wonder by Kat Gardiner.

 Stereogum named Father/Daughter Records one of the 6 Breakout Indie Labels of 2014.

+In 2022, Father/Daughter Records partnered with Polyvinyl Records, who bought an equity stake in the label.
+Father/Daughter retained control over all creative decisions with Polyvinyl now handling direct-to-customer fulfillment, though worldwide distribution is still via Secretly Distribution.

 Discography

 The following are the albums released by the label: